tahaShm/remote-work-twitter-analysis/README.md

 Three algorithms, **Latent Dirichlet Allocation (LDA)**, **Gibbs Sampling Dirichlet Mixture Model (GSDMM)**, and **BERTopic**, were employed for this analysis.
 BERTopic is one of the Masked Language Models and contextualized models, while LDA and GSDMM are not.

 ### Latent Dirichlet Allocation (LDA)
 Latent Dirichlet Allocation (LDA) is used as a topic modeling technique that can classify text in a document to a particular topic.
 It uses **Dirichlet distribution** to find topics for each document model and words for each topic model.
 LDA is a technique to map sentences to topics.
-LDA extracts certain sets of topic according to topic we fed to it.
+LDA extracts certain sets of topics according to the topic we fed to it.

-### Gibbs sampling algorithm for a Dirichlet Mixture Model (GSDM)
+### Gibbs Sampling algorithm for a Dirichlet Mixture Model (GSDMM)
 GSDMM (Gibbs Sampling Dirichlet Multinomial Mixture) is a short text clustering model.
 The model solves the sparsity problem of short text clustering while also displaying word topics like LDA.
 GSDMM is essentially a modified LDA that assumes that a document (tweet) encompasses 1 topic.
 This differs from LDA which assumes that a document can have multiple topics.

-Both **lemmatized** and **unlemmatized** tweets were considered.
+Both **lemmatized** and **not lemmatized** tweets were considered.
 Furthermore, the impact of different text representation methods, including term frequency-inverse document frequency (**tf-idf**) and bag-of-words (**BOW**), on the performance of these models was explored.

 ### BERTopic
 BERTopic is a topic modeling technique that leverages **BERT** embeddings and **c-TF-IDF** to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions.
 The topics extracted are mainly about **sleeping**, **vaccination**, **COVID-19**, **insurance**, **online meetings and Skype**, and **internet speed and problems**.